Meadows, Arozarena homer, AL champ Rays beat Yankees 4-0

 Arozarena, a rookie who keyed the Rays’ run to the World Series with a breakout postseason, hit a 420-foot solo shot in the third inning for a 4-0 lead.
 The ALCS MVP hit .377 with 10 homers and 14 RBIs in 20 postseason games last fall.

-Andrew Kittredge (2-0) worked 1 2/3 innings to get the win.
-Rays starter Chris Archer exited with right lateral forearm tightness after allowing three hits and striking out four in 2 1/3 innings.
+Andrew Kittredge (2-0) worked 1 2/3 innings to get the win, replacing Archer when the starter exited with right lateral forearm tightness after allowing three hits and striking out four in 2 1/3 innings.

-Archer left the game after yielding a one-out double to DJ LeMahieu with the Rays leading 3-0 in the third inning.
+Archer departed after yielding a one-out double to DJ LeMahieu with the Rays leading 3-0 in the third inning.

 The two-time All-Star, making his first start at Tropicana Field since Tampa Bay traded him to Pittsburgh in July 2018, signed with the Rays as a free agent in February.